robertrlindner/tweetclass/README.md

 ---------------------------------------

 1.)
 Obtain JSON training data.

 E.g., run "my_twitterstream.py" or use
 George Fisher's script to download JSON data.
 Let's call it "data.json".

 2.)
-Run:
+Extract tweet messages.
 ```
 $ dump_tweet_text data.json
 ```

-This will dump all tweet message text into a folder named "tweet_text" containing separate files for all valid tweets.
+This will dump all tweet messages text into a folder named "tweet_text" containing separate files for all valid tweets.
 The file names are "tweet_{ID}.txt", where {ID} is the tweet ID.